Colnbrook: Politics

-Colnbrook is in the Windsor constituency and its Member of Parliament is Adam Afriyie (Conservative).
+Colnbrook is in the Windsor constituency and its Member of Parliament is Jack Rankin (Conservative).

 Demography

-At the 2011 census the whole civil parish had a population of 6,157 living in 2,533 homes, giving a density of 10.9 people per hectare (approximately a quarter of the density of the borough as a whole and just under one half of the average for England).
+At the 2011 census, the whole civil parish had a population of 6,157 living in 2,533 homes, giving a density of 10.9 people per hectare (approximately a quarter of the density of the borough as a whole and just under one half of the average for England).

 Transport

 Colnbrook was before the M4 along the Roman-origin A4 (previously the Bath road) as well as to Windsor or Maidenhead by way of Slough, and had been a convenient halting-place for travellers before the introduction of railways.

-Local bus services are operated by London United who run services from the main village to Hounslow and First Berkshire & The Thames Valley who run the remainder of the services.
+Local bus services are operated by Metroline who run services on the 81 from the main village to Hounslow and First Berkshire & The Thames Valley who run the remainder of the services.

 Abandoned railway

-Colnbrook has a disbanded railway line running into West Drayton, formerly carrying passenger traffic, then for carrying materials for building Heathrow Airport Terminal 5.
-Colnbrook railway station was closed in 1965 under the Beeching Axe.
-This railway line formerly continued to Staines-upon-Thames.
-Efforts are periodically made to re-use the southern part of it for a Heathrow Airtrack rail link from the counties south of London to Heathrow Airport.
+Colnbrook was served by a railway line that ran to West Drayton, with a railway station serving the village until it was closed in 1965 under the Beeching Axe.
+The railway line formerly continued to also to Staines-upon-Thames.